AdKats/AdKats/README.md

     </li>
     <li>
         <b>Auto-Surrender/Auto-Nuke System.</b>
         This uses ticket loss rates to detect where teams are on the map, specifically with how many flags are captured.
         If a team is being base-camped, it can either automatically end the round with current winner, or nuke the team who is causing the base-camp.
         Optimal values for Metro 2014 and Operation Locker are available, for both surrender and nuke options.
     </li>
     <li>
         <b>Automatic Updates.</b>
         AdKats automatically updates itself when stable releases are made, only requiring a Procon instance reboot to run updated versions.
         This can be disabled if desired, but is required if running TEST versions.
     </li>
     <li>
         <b>Ping Enforcer.</b>
         Automated kick system based on ping, with moving average calculation, modifiers based on time of day and server population, customizable messages, logged kicks, and manual ping options.
     </li>
     <li>
         <b>AFK Manager.</b>
         Automated kick system based on player AFK time, with manual kick command.
 Customizable durations, and option to ignore chat messages counting toward active time.
     </li>
     <li>
         <b>Internal SpamBot with Whitelist.</b>
         SpamBot with options for simultaneous say, yell, and tell.
         Customizable intervals between each type of message, and ability to whitelist players/admins from seeing spambot messages.
+        Rules can also be made map and mode specific.
     </li>
     <li>
         <b>Commander Manager.</b>
         Commanders can cause team imbalance when servers are in low population.
         This manager can forbid commanders before a certain player count is active.
     </li>
     <li>
         <b>Cross-Server Player Messaging.</b>
         Private conversations between players can operate not only within the same server, but will work between any online server in the database, and even between any AdKats supported game.
     </li>
     <li>
         <b>Admin Assistants.</b>
-        When fully used this can turn your regular playerbase into a human autoadmin.
+        When fully used this can turn your regular player base into a human autoadmin.
         Trusted players fill the gaps normal autoadmins don't see by utilizing the report system and keeping your server under control even when normal admins are offline.
     </li>
     <li>
         <b>Email Notification System.</b>
         Email addresses can be added to every user, and once enabled they will receive emails for player reports and admin calls.
     </li>
     <li>
         <b>Fuzzy Player Name Completion.</b>
         Fully completes partial or misspelled player names.
         I've been consistently able to find almost any player only a few characters from their name.
         Can also fetch players who have left the server, are in another server of yours on the same database, or have been in your servers at any point in time.
     </li>
     <li>
         <b>Player Muting.</b>
         Players can be muted if necessary, giving warnings and kicks if they talk.
-Automatic mute in specific cases like lanuage can be orchestrated by other plugins like Insane limits.
+        Automatic mute in specific cases like language can be orchestrated by other plugins like Insane limits.
     </li>
     <li>
         <b>Player Joining.</b>